 The new year is often a great time to move forward with your plans for a new website, but it may make more sense to push the project to Q2, Q3, or even Q4.

 The best advice you may find, regardless of your final decision, is to go ahead and begin the process now.
-Start getting bids for your web design project and plan ahead.
+Start getting bids for your website design in Houston and plan ahead.
 If you do, your redesign will be much more successful.